ssbugfix/slackbuilds/README.md

 # slackbuilds
-Here is my slackbuilds, i used to build pkgs for my laptop and home server Resulted packages available on https://pkg.sereda.io/
+Here is my slackbuilds, i used to build pkgs for my laptop and home server.

+Packages are available at https://pkg.sereda.io/